-Whether you're sick of paying grocery store prices or are in need of an easy, inexpensive gift for the holidays, my customizable recipe for Basic Homemade Big Batch Granola is here for you.
-With just 10 minutes of active time and a handful of pantry staples you can have a whopping 4+ pounds (!!!) of whole grain goodness ready for munching.
+Whether you're sick of paying grocery store prices or are in need of an easy, inexpensive gift for the holidays, my customizable recipe for Homemade Big Batch Almond Vanilla Granola is here for you.
+With just 10 minutes of active time and a handful of pantry staples you can have a whopping 4+ pounds of whole grain goodness ready for munching or gifting.

 After spending nearly the last decade of my life working at a brunch restaurant, I learned just how easy it is to make granola at home.
-What I still haven't learned is why the heck the packaged stuff is so darn expensive!
-For about $8 you can make a business sized batch of this healthy breakfast staple, which is less than a quarter of what you'd pay at the store.
+What I haven't figured out is why the heck the packaged stuff is so darn expensive!
+For about $8 you can make a bulk-sized batch of this cheap granola recipe, which is less than a quarter of what you'd pay at the store.

 Jump to:

-I happen to love this particular recipe because it has a perfect balance of salty sweetness.
+- Perfectly Balanced.
+I happen to love this vanilla almond granola recipe because it has a perfect balance of salty sweetness.
 All y'all fans of the Purely Elizabeth brand?
 This one's for you.
 I also love that this recipe isn't super sticky like some recipes out there; while you don't get a ton of big chunks, you do end up with toasty, golden and lightly crunchy flecks of yum.

-This basic recipe walks you through the methodology of making your own granola, leaving you with plenty of room to customize it entirely to your liking.
+- Super Customizable.
+This basic granola recipe walks you through the methodology of making your own granola, leaving you with plenty of room to customize it entirely to your liking.
 Choose whichever combination of dried fruit, nuts, seeds and spices your family enjoys!
 Pumpkin spice, apple cranberry, and maple walnut are a few of our favorite flavors over here.

-To make this big batch granola recipe, you'll need:
+To make my basic granola recipe, you'll need:

 - Neutral Oil - Neutral oils are those that don't have any prominent flavor profiles.
-They include vegetable, corn, grapeseed, avocado or refined coconut oil.
+They include canola, corn, grapeseed, avocado, or refined coconut oil.
 You can also use raw coconut oil if you like a hint of coconut flavor.
 Technically speaking you *can* use olive oil to make granola, but it'll impart a savory quality that you might not want.
-(That said, now I'm thinking about making a candied rosemary flavor with olive oil and almonds...)
+(That said, now I'm thinking about making a candied rosemary flavor with olive oil and almonds… 🤔)

 - Kosher Salt - I use Morton's kosher salt.
 If you use another variety like pink salt or table salt in your kitchen, I suggest checking out this handy salt conversion chart.

-Other than that, you have complete control over the flavor mashups.
+Other than the ingredients listed above, you have complete control over the flavor of your big batch granola recipe.
 Here are the optional add-ins I use, but you can feel free to switch them up or omit them as needed.
-For more variations, skip ahead to the section on customization.

 - Dried Spices - When I think of granola, cinnamon is the first spice that comes to mind.
 However, there are plenty of other options to play with!
 All in all, you'll want about 5 teaspoons worth.